 PORTFOLIO

-I'm Katie, a London-based urban planner, writer and researcher interested in the relationship between health and place.
-I blend narrative-driven “new journalism” with serious, factual reporting to tell human stories about the political-economic forces shaping contemporary cities.
+I'm Katie, an urban planner and writer specialised in the link between cities and health.
+I blend narrative-driven “new journalism” with serious, factual reporting to tell human stories about the political-economic forces shaping contemporary places.
+I work between London and New York.

-My writing has appeared in the likes of Next City, Aeon, Vittles, The Planner and Urban Democracy Lab.
-I’ve contributed to research published by the Town and Country Planning Association and U.S. Human Rights Network.
+My writing and journalism have appeared in the likes of Next City, Aeon / Longreads, Vittles, The BREAK—DOWN, FairPlanet and some industry publications like The Planner, Progressing Planning and Urban Democracy Lab.
+I’ve contributed to research published by New London Architecture, the Town and Country Planning Association and U.S. Human Rights Network.

 Selected Work